 Jaanus Samma’s museum residency took place from 23 April to 4 May 2018.
 Organizing of the residency was supported by the Cultural Endowment's Tartu expert group.

-the visit to the museum in winter 2017:
+Photos of the visit to the museum in winter 2017: